 5. Win Arguments by Avoiding Them

-- Let’s say you argue with someone, and then you’re right, and then you make them feel bad.
+- Let’s say you argue with someone, and then you’re right, making them feel bad.
 That doesn’t make you win in influencing them and winning them over most of the time.

 So when you win an argument, you still lose because you lose that relationship with someone most of the time.
 If you lose the argument, you also lose.
 If you want to win over someone, then maybe it’s not worth arguing with them.
 So in the positions where you cannot argue with someone, the author suggests avoiding the argument.